jjk-dev/qwiklabs-challenge-lab-gcp/Challenge-Lab/Perform-Foundational-Infrastructure-Tasks-in-Google-Cloud.md

 ```

 ### Task 3: Create the Cloud Function
 Create a Cloud Function that executes every time an object is created in the bucket you created in task 1.
-The function is written in Node.js 10.
-Make sure you set the **Function to execute** to **thumbnail**.

-In line 15 of index.js replace the text **REPLACE_WITH_YOUR_TOPIC** with the topic you created in task 2.

 ```
 nano index.js
 ```

+In line 15 of index.js replace the text **REPLACE_WITH_YOUR_TOPIC** with the topic you created in task 2.

 **index.js:**
 ```